Journal entry, 29 Oct 2005:

 Today’s issue is a tabloid, whose front page (in colour!) shows Prince William in a Charlton Athletic footie shirt.
-Then on p.3 we have ‘So Solid Crew gun killer gets 30 years’, again with a large colour picture of the Rap Group.
+Then on page 3 we have ‘So Solid Crew gun killer gets 30 years’, again with a large colour picture of the Rap Group.

-And then, on p.6 a fabulous B-and-W photo of outed CIA agent Valerie Plame with her husband Joseph Wilson.
+And then, on page 6 a fabulous B-and-W photo of outed CIA agent Valerie Plame with her husband Joseph Wilson.
 She’s in a headscarf and shades, and they’re sat in a convertible Jag; the whole thing looks like a still from a Bond movie.

 The story so far: George W Bush, halfwit US President, has gone to war in Iraq to oust Saddam Hussein (good), introduce Democracy (good) and seize control of the oilfields (bad).

 In order to justify this military escapade, he claimed that Iraq had huge stockpiles of nuclear and normal weapons all of which were ready to be dropped on London and Washington at short notice.